 - Keep your room between 68 and 72 degrees Fahrenheit.
 This is the range that is best for sleeping conditions for most people.

--Do you feel that you get much sleep every night?
+- Do you feel that you get much rest every night?

--Have you ever experienced a time where you did not remember driving down the road?
+- Have you ever experienced a time when you did not remember driving down the road?
 How could a situation like that affect our work if it were to happen here?